Skip to content

 NEPA requires Federal agencies to prepare an EIS for any proposed major federal action that would significantly affect the quality of the human environment.
 An EIS describes the potential impacts of the proposed federal action on the environment and identifies measures to avoid, minimize, or mitigate these impacts.

-Separately from the Board’s final decision on GER’s petition, the PVGTB Project would require permits from the United States (U.S.) Coast Guard and the U.S. Army Corps of Engineers.
-The U.S. Coast Guard will participate as a Cooperating Agency in the EIS process.
+The federal action here is the Board’s decision to authorize with appropriate conditions or to deny GER’s petition for authority to construct and operate the proposed line.
+Separately from the Board’s final decision on GER’s petition, the Puerto Verde Global Trade Bridge project would require permits from the United States (U.S.) Coast Guard, the U.S. Army Corps of Engineers, and the International Boundary and Water Commission.
+The U.S. Coast Guard is participating as a Cooperating Agency in the EIS process.
 A cooperating agency is a Federal agency that has jurisdiction by law or special expertise with respect to any environmental impact involved in a proposed project.

 Project Area Map